rameenjafri16/microbiome-shotgun-metagenomics/README.md

 **Figure 3.
 Heatmap of the top 30 most abundant species across all six samples.** Values represent log10-transformed relative abundance.
 Both rows (species) and columns (samples) are hierarchically clustered using complete linkage.
 The annotation bar indicates dietary group assignment.
 Darker blue indicates higher relative abundance.

+Hierarchical taxonomic composition from kingdom to species level is additionally visualised for all six samples as interactive Krona charts (Ondov et al., 2011), provided as Supplementary File 1 (results/krona/krona_all_samples.html).
+A static overview of the Krona charts across all samples is shown in Supplementary Figure 1.
+Both representations confirm the dominance of Bacteroidota and Firmicutes across all samples, and the variable Segatella copri abundance observed in the species-level analyses.

 ## Alpha Diversity

 Observed species richness, Shannon diversity, and Simpson's diversity index were calculated for each sample (Figure 4).
 Vegan samples showed a trend toward higher diversity across all three metrics: median observed richness was 3,008 (range: 1,344–4,481) in vegans versus 1,896 (range: 1,871–2,609) in omnivores; median Shannon diversity was 3.60 (range: 1.82–4.16) versus 2.65 (range: 1.46–3.18); and median Simpson's index was 0.935 (range: 0.586–0.961) versus 0.793 (range: 0.460–0.887).
 None of these differences reached statistical significance by Wilcoxon rank-sum test (Observed richness: W = 3, p = 0.7; Shannon diversity: W = 2, p = 0.4).
 Vegan_2 and Omnivore_3 had the lowest diversity values within their respective groups, with Shannon diversity of 1.82 and 1.46 respectively.